 Get outside, explore, and find your new favorite spot!
 More than likely, it’s #Instagrammable, like the iconic Coopers Rock Overlook.
 Grab your friends and family, or your furry pals, and take a hike at Coopers Rock State Forest.
 No matter what your hiking experience is, there are more than 20 trails to choose from.
 Don’t forget your camera!

 Then, explore Tygart Lake’s surrounding woodlands at Tygart Lake State Park.
 The State Park offers five distinct trails, ranging in difficulty from light leisurely strolls to more moderate and challenging hikes.

 Cast a Line at a Nearby Waterway

-Spring means “fishing season” in Mountaineer Country.
-Check out the nearby waterways stocked with trout and swimming with other pescetarian species like the Tygart Bywaters, Mason Lake, Big Sandy Creek, Coopers Rock Lake, and more.
-Grab your favorite fishing pole and head to one of our region’s locations for a relaxing spring day in the Almost Heaven outdoors.
+Cool spring and summer mornings are made for fishing in Mountaineer Country.
+Check out the nearby waterways like the Tygart Bywaters, Mason Lake, Big Sandy Creek, and Coopers Rock Lake, all of which are home to catfish, trout, bass, and other gamefish.
+Grab your favorite fishing pole and head to one of our region’s locations for a relaxing day on the water in the Almost Heaven outdoors.

-Springtime calls for working on the garden in Mountaineer Country!
-As you stay safe by staying home, consider pre-ordering flowers, bushes, herbs and more from Modern Homestead at Tathams.
+It’s not too late to start your own home garden!
+Pre-order flowers, bushes, herbs, and more from Modern Homestead at Tathams.
 Unsure where to start with planting or landscaping?
-Check out their Facebook page for live videos involving tips from the professionals, Lucas and Trellis Smith!
+Check out their Facebook page for videos involving tips from the professionals, Lucas and Trellis Smith!